RingComics/MMEFT/README.md

 - [An Alternative to Morrowind Rebirth by RandomPal](https://www.nexusmods.com/morrowind/mods/48812) - This guide's purpose is to provide a relatively small list of mods that when used together will replace what Morrowind Rebirth has to offer and with more modularity.
 - [You Are Just An N'wah](https://github.com/RingComics/yajan) - A Morrowind survival overhaul modlist focused on bringing Morrowind to 2020 in gameplay and graphics, downloadable using Wabbajack.
 - [MOISE](https://www.fgsmodlists.com/moise/readme/) - Morrowind Overall Improvement Suite Enhanced (MOISE) is a basic, primarily graphical overhaul for Morrowind GOTY edition.
 It includes all of the necessities required to begin a Morrowind modding adventure.
 Download using Wabbajack.

-## Introduction

-You want to learn to mod Morrowind but don't know where to start.
-The guides online are helpful, but you find yourself having to read several of them to grasp a single concept.
-The issue lies not with the quality of these guides but the scope.
-Many of these guides give you a roadmap to reaching the end goal of replicating their modlist, but often fail to teach the methods needed when creating one's own load order.

-I found myself in this situation a little over a year ago when I started work on YAJAN.
-I hadn't modded for Morrowind in years, a lot had changed, and the popular guides available online weren't updated.
-The information I needed was scattered, buried in Discord channels and web archives and Nexus comments.
-This is an attempt to collect all of that information into one constantly updated guide.
-MMEFT is not a modlist just like a fishing pole is not a fish; it is the means of getting your own.
-The initial set up is fine as it is as a basic Morrowind modlist, one for purists perhaps.
-But its intention is to built upon.

-You may use this guide as you please.
-This is simply a collection of public knowledge (and a few tricks I've discovered) and belongs to no one.
-If you find a mistake within the guide, please submit a request with a fix.
-I will be granting permissions to several prominent modders in the Morrowind modding community to make sure MMEFT does not fade with my own lease on list maintenance, and I ask if the community is locked out of this repository, ownership will be given to anyone willing to keep it alive.

 <h3 align="Center"><a href="https://github.com/RingComics/MMEFT/wiki/Getting-Started">Click here to get started</a></h3>